 For more details please visit my personal website.

-et al., 2017, Study of Electrochemical Impedance of a Continuous Glucose Monitoring Sensor and its Correlation with Sensor Performance, Ieee Sensors Letters, ISSN:2475-1472
+et al., 2018, Study of Electrochemical Impedance of a Continuous Glucose Monitoring Sensor and its Correlation With Sensor Performance, Ieee Sensors Letters, Vol:2, Pages:1-4

 et al., 2017, A Differential Electrochemical Readout ASIC With Heterogeneous Integration of Bio-Nano Sensors for Amperometric Sensing, IEEE Transactions on Biomedical Circuits and Systems, Vol:11, ISSN:1932-4545, Pages:1148-1159